anagha-microsoft/databricks-workshops/iot/ProvisioningAndConfiguration.md

 # 1. General Azure
 ### 1.0.1.
 Provision a resource group
+Provision a resource group with the suffix telemetry-processor

 ### 1.0.2.
 Provision a virtual network
+Provision a virtual network within the resource group - telemetry-processor

 # 2. Azure Databricks
 ### 2.0.1.
 Provision a storage account
+1. Create a general purpose storage account (version 1) in the resource group - telemetry-processor<br>
+Within this storage account, provision 3 containers with private (no anonymous access) configuration<br>
+2. Create a container called raw<br>
+3. Create a container called curated<br>
+4. Create a container called consumption<br>

 ### 2.0.2.
 Provision an Azure Databricks workspace
+Provision an Azure Databricks workspace in the resource group - telemetry-processor

 ### 2.0.3.
 Provision an Azure Databricks cluster in the workspace
+Provision an Azure Databricks cluster with 3 workers with default SKU, with ability to autoscale to 5 workers.

 ### 2.0.4.
 Set up Vnet peering between Databricks and #1.0.2., for Kafka

 # 3. Azure IoT Hub